KrishBharadwaj5678/URLNow/README.md

 ## 🤝 Contributing

-We welcome contributions! ✨
+Want to contribute?
+Here's how:

-1. Fork the repository. 🍴
+1. 🍴 Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`). 🌱
+2. 🌿 Create a new branch (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`). 💡
+3. ✍️ Make your changes and commit them (`git commit -am 'Add feature-name'`).
-4. Push to the branch (`git push origin feature-name`). 🚀
+4. 🚀 Push to your branch (`git push origin feature-name`).
-5. Create a new pull request. 🔄
+5. 🔄 Submit a pull request to merge into the main branch.